Paving the Way for Systematic Law Changes & Sharpened Victim Protection…

 That may sound far fetched, however statistics are speaking for themselves, that violence is causing murders, that suicide rates are prevalent from trauma and mental health is a crisis.

-If we take accountability, and responsibility to create this Initiative, that we accept there are issues to be addressed, as there are in all communities, but that we are pro-active in tackling them, then we will no longer need to be vilified from the far-right.
+If you take accountability, and responsibility to create this Initiative, accept there are issues to be addressed, as there are in all communities, but that as an Institute, pro-active in tackling them, then many will no longer need to be vilified from the far-right.

 We stand together, united in diversity, to protect humanity.